 8 Important things for new traders

 People now have understood the importance of investments They are now prioritizing investing over spending.
 A lot of people also have started stock trading, especially after the pandemic.
-In this video, we are going to discuss the eight important things which every new traders should pay attention to.
+In this blog, we are going to discuss the eight important things which every new traders should pay attention to.

 - Understand yourself, understand your needs: